Survey Statistics Overview

 - Data processing error, which can occur while entering, coding, editing, or otherwise preparing survey data.

-We work to reduce the potential for bias in our recreational fishing surveys by testing our survey designs; weighting our samples; including incentives to increase response rates; applying correction factors to account for undercoverage; validating responses, where possible, to account for measurement error; and following quality assurance and quality control procedures.
+- Follows best practices in our recreational fishing data collection programs, including offering small incentives to increase response rates, applying correction factors to account for undercoverage, and validating responses, where possible, to account for measurement error.